swogyanBhattarai/KlutchGame/README.md

-# 🏎️ Top-Down Racing Game
+# 🏎️ Klutch - Top-Down Racing Game

-A fast-paced **2D top-down racing game** built from scratch using **[Raylib](https://www.raylib.com/)**—no full game engine involved!
-Test your reflexes, survive as long as possible, and climb the leaderboard with your high scores.
+A fast-paced **2D top-down racing game** built from scratch using **[Raylib](https://www.raylib.com/)** Test your reflexes, survive as long as possible, and challenge yourself with your high scores.

 ---